Best Restaurants in Whistler | 2021 Edition

 We know, the first thing that comes to mind when you think of ice cream is PEI.
 But you will now.

 There are 32 varieties out at all times, so go and take a sample of each ice cream before choosing a final scope.
 Even more impressive?
 Their waffle cones are made in-house.
 Go for it.
 Treat yourself.

 There Are Too Many Options – How to Choose?

-You want a real foodie Whistler experience but the variety and number of options is overwhelming?
+Do you want a real foodie Whistler experience but find the variety and number of options is overwhelming?
 Well, you can get a professional to organize your food and drink tour for you.

 With expertise and experience, Whistler Tasting Tours guides groups around the best places to eat and to drink in Whistler.

 There are a number of tours to choose from.

 - The Finer Things Dinner